ubco-mds-2021-labs/dashboard2-data551_grouph/README.md

 - Clone the project from Github.
 - Install dependencies on your local computer for this project.
-- Open a terminal in the project, run python app.py in the src folder, then navigate to localhost:8050 in your web browser to see the running application.
+- Open a terminal in the project, run python app.R in the src folder, then navigate to localhost:8050 in your web browser to see the running application.